dashpay/docs/docs/user/masternodes/understanding.rst

 (as a tie breaker in case two masternodes were registered in the same block), and the first entry is selected for payment.

-EvoNode Payment Logic
+Evonode Payment Logic
 ---------------------

-Because the reward distribution percentages are fixed, the number of EvoNodes is expected to stabilize around a fixed number based on the total number of masternodes (considering the current number of ~3850 Masternodes, ~450 EvoNodes are expected).
-This is because if there are more than that fixed number of EvoNodes, running a regular MN will be more profitable than running an EvoNode, and hosts will convert their EvoNodes into MNs.
+Because the reward distribution percentages are fixed, the number of evonodes is expected to stabilize around a fixed number based on the total number of masternodes (considering the current number of ~3850 Masternodes, ~450 evonodes are expected).
+This is because if there are more than that fixed number of evonodes, running a regular MN will be more profitable than running an evonode, and hosts will convert their evonodes into MNs.

-EvoNodes will receive 100% of the fees generated from Platform and 37.5% of the masternode portion of Core block rewards.
+Evonodes will receive 100% of the fees generated from Platform and 37.5% of the masternode portion of Core block rewards.
 Regular MNs will receive the remaining 62.5% of the masternode portion of Core block rewards and 0% of Platform fees.